mobilecoinofficial/awesome-mobilecoin/directory/0001_Mixin/README.md

 ## Swap Bitcoin for MobileCoin
 Open the bot and tap the icon in the bottom right that looks like a little robot with antennae.
 This will open the exchange screen.
 Enter the amount of Bitcoin that you want to trade for MOB.
 The only tricky part here is that they do not tell you how much Bitcoin you have in your wallet, so you may need to toggle back to your wallet to see how much you have.
 Once you enter the Bitcoin amount, the corresponding MOB amount should auto-populate.
 Make sure that the receive category says MOB and tap EXCHANGE.

-How to buy MobileCoin in the United States
+# How to buy MobileCoin on Mixin
-10/28/2021

-copied to clipboard

-Updated February 22, 2022

 Designed to be used as digital cash on your phone, our payment system is easy to use with near-instantaneous transactions that are both private and secure.
 Did we mention that MobileCoin is the first carbon-negative cryptocurrency?